JAC-CS-Game-Programming-F23/Project-Template/Sample-Proposal/README.md

 ### 🧵 Wireframes

-{% note %}
+> [!note]

-**note:** Your wireframes don't have to be super polished.
+> Your wireframes don't have to be super polished.
 They can even be black and white.
 I'm just looking for a rough idea about what you're visualizing.

-{% endnote %}

 ![Main Menu](./images/Main-Menu.png)